My Short Trips in Johor Bahru ,Malaysia

 first aid kit (with whistle)

 We reached the summit and had a quick lunch, the hike master invited everyone to go further and see the big tree.
 It will take another 30 minutes to reach the tree and an even more steeper trail.
 I immediately took the challenge and one friend of mine came along too, and another new friend from the hike.
-The rest stayed in the small hut to continue having their lunch and will go down first ahead of us.
+The rest stayed in the small hut to continue having their lunch and went down first ahead of us.
 The trail to the big tree was going through muddy terrain and holding on to more ropes.
-However, the hike master was not able to locate the big tree, according to him there were a lot of changes to the trail and the slope going down was crazily dangerous too.
-We were all pretty excited to see this magnificent big tree but maybe due to soil erosion the trail was not safe anymore to go further.
-We went back to the old trail and found that the other part of our group was still there, in the end all of us went back together.
+However, the hike master was not able to locate the big tree, according to him, there were a lot of changes to the trail and the slope going down was crazily dangerous too.
+We were all pretty excited to see this magnificent big tree but maybe due to soil erosion, the trail was not safe anymore to go further.
+We went back to the old trail and found that the other part of our group was still there, in the end, all of us went back together.
 Going down was faster and even more fun.
 It was not that dangerous thanks to the ropes provided on the sides of the trail.

-3. Kota Tinggi Waterfalls, Johor Bahru Malaysia
+3. Kota Tinggi Waterfalls

 How to get there: Singapore to JB Central

-From the MRT Take Red line to Woodlands Station.
+From the MRT Take the Red line to Woodlands Station.
 Outside the station proceed to the Woodlands bus interchange and take the bus going to JB Central.

 Take the escalator down to Jb Central Bus Terminal